p00ya/vivian/vivtool/README.md

 #  vivtool

 `vivtool` is a macOS command-line utility for downloading .FIT activity logs from a Viiiiva without using the official 4iiii app.
-It is part of the [Vivian project](https://github.com/p00ya/vivian), see the project page for user-oriented documentation.

 This README is targeted at developers.
+See the man page or the [Vivian project page](https://github.com/p00ya/vivian) for user-oriented documentation.

 ## Design